ialong/GPflow/README.md

+# gp-ssm

+gp-ssm is a project based on GPflow (see below).
+It can be used to create and train state-space models, especially ones where the transition function (which maps the current state to the next) is a Gaussian process.
+To use this package, follow the instructions to install GPflow (below) and find the code in the ```ssm``` folder.
+The code to run some example experiments can be found in the ```experiments``` folder.

 # GPflow

 GPflow is a package for building Gaussian process models in python, using [TensorFlow](http://www.tensorflow.org).
 It was originally created and is now managed by [James Hensman](http://jameshensman.github.io/) and [Alexander G. de G. Matthews](http://mlg.eng.cam.ac.uk/?portfolio=alex-matthews).